 Lotus Esprit X180R mandatory tire sizes in 1994 were: 225/50-16, (275/40-17??), and minimum weight was 2,800 pounds for 1994 versus the Porsche Turbo S2 at 3,200 pounds.

 Seattle, Washington was a hotbed for the X180R when new.
 At least five of the 20 X180R–or 25% of the entire X180R production run–headed to Seattle either when new or slightly after.
 Microsoft was a major factor in this, with employees raking in money with their stock options, and a group of dedicated Microsoft employees that was focusing on serious racing and various track days.
 In fact, Lotus even hosted a day at Pacific Raceways in Kent, WA where LotuSport flew out Doc Bundy and another Lotus driver to take customers out for hot laps in the X180R.
-LotuSport was working on trying to get (McCaw Cellular), who were already fielding the PacWest IndyCar team, to sponsor the LotuSport team in IMSA.
+LotuSport was working on trying to get McCaw Cellular to sponsor LotuSport’s IMSA team.
+The McCaw brothers were avid car enthusiasts, and Bruce McCaw would go on to build the PacWest IndyCar team a few years later.

 The fit and finish of the homologation cars was secondary to the performance.
 When Lotus assembled these cars care and attention was spent on all the modifications, but many of the details were overlooked as the car was considered a track focused car.
 Unfortunately, in North America, dealers and buyers expected not only performance but also cosmetic perfection when spending $128k.
 Even on virtually new X180Rs, the perforated center console was wavy and appears hastily trimmed.
 Complaints about the Monaco White painted body parts not matching occured.
 One large Lotus dealer even submitting appeals to Lotus that the brand new Lotus they were trying to sell had several different shades of Monaco White around the car, making it difficult to sell.
 Reportedly dealers also touched up damage after the cars were shipped over from the UK.
 After purchasing the car, items like the fabric seats wear quickly.